 1. Named fiduciaries and plan administrators and their responsibilities

 The ICHRA plan documents must name one or more fiduciaries.
-These named fiduciaries have authority to control and manage how the ICHRA is administered.
+These named fiduciaries have the authority to control and manage how the ICHRA is administered.

 By being named in plan documents, these individuals agree to accept fiduciary duty for ICHRA participants.
-This means they’ll act solely in the best interest of plan participants and pay only reasonable expenses.
+This means they’ll act solely in the best interest of plan participants and pay only reasonable medical expenses.